Locke the Superman: Main characters

 A quiet, charismatic, lonely immortal esper about whom little is known.
 He is called "Locke the Superman," but often denies being such.
 It is not known where or when he was born, and if asked, Locke will say he does not remember; it is entirely possible this is true.
 When he asked by Cornelia Prim in Millennium of the Witch which star he was from, he replied "Toa."
 However, that was just the name of the planet where he'd lived before that meeting.

 He has appeared at various times throughout the history of the galaxy, as a direct influence, an indirect influence, or a simple observer.
 Using his esper abilities, Locke can learn and do most things more quickly than a normal human.
 His power also allows him to remain eternally young, or even turn himself into a child again to be adopted by kindhearted families.
 This is called waka-gaeri; it could be said of this that it keeps him young at heart.
 It is speculated that he retains a youthful appearance as an excuse not to take responsibility for whatever cause he is approached for, since no one expects the young to accept such responsibilities.

-Locke is capable of teleportation over a range of distances, including light years; telekinesis; psychogenesis, the rapid healing of himself and others; short and long range telepathy; and creating barriers and "spears" of energy (perhaps a 'flavor' of telekinesis).
+Locke is capable of teleportation over a range of distances, including light years; telekinesis; psychogenesis, the rapid healing of himself and others; short and long range telepathy; and creating barriers and spears of energy.